Absorbing the Arrow of Electromagnetic Radiation: Strategy 1: A Statistical Explanation

 Imposing this kind of statistical postulate at the beginning explains why we get time-directed behavior (obeying the Second Law of Thermodynamics) afterwards.
 But, such a postulate makes poor predictions about the past.
 To see why, consider applying this kind of postulate at a time after the barrier is removed but before equilibration.
 At this moment, one might include macrovariables that describe the unequal pressures (or densities) in the left and right halves of the box.
 When we consider the positions and velocities for atoms that are consistent with this macrostate and assign a uniform probability distribution over the microstates compatible with the macrostate, the forward evolution will be exceedingly likely to fill the box.
 So will the backwards evolution.
 Knowing only the macrostate, one would not predict the gas to have been further concentrated in the left half of the box at earlier times (though in reality it was).

 In general, if you apply the above kind of statistical postulate to a particular system at a particular time, you will predict that entropy will increase (or stay the same) both forwards and backwards in time.
 To generate correct predictions for some time period of interest, you should apply a statistical postulate at the beginning of the time period.
-If we are interested in everything that has happened in the history of our universe, we can apply such a statistical postulate sometime soon after the big bang: \begin{quote} \textbf{The Statistical Postulate:} For the purposes of making predictions in the future of some time $t_0$ soon after the big bang, we should apply a uniform probability distribution to microstates compatible with the macrostate at $t_0$---where that macrostate is a region of the relevant energy hypersurface within phase space (or some successor to it) specified using appropriate macrovariables. \end{quote} This statement resembles the formulation in \citep[pg.\ 96]{albert2000}, though we are focusing here only on a single early moment (as in \citealp[][]{Loewer:2020aa}) and not directly specifying the probability distributions to be used for subsystems at later times.
-The parenthetical about phase space allows for a revision of the degrees of freedom available to a system when we move to a physical description that includes more than just the positions and velocities of bodies---such as quantum theories and, as we will see shortly, theories with fields.
+If we are interested in everything that has happened in the history of our universe, we can apply such a statistical postulate sometime soon after the big bang: \begin{quote} \textbf{The Statistical Postulate:} For the purposes of making predictions in the future of some time $t_0$ soon after the big bang, we should apply a uniform probability distribution to microstates compatible with the macrostate at $t_0$---where that macrostate is a region of the relevant energy hypersurface in the space of all possible microstates (phase space, or some successor to it) specified using appropriate macrovariables. \end{quote} This statement resembles the formulation in \citep[pg.\ 96]{albert2000}, though we are focusing here only on a single early moment (as in \citealp[][]{Loewer:2020aa}) and not directly specifying the probability distributions to be used for subsystems at later times.
+The parenthetical about phase space allows for a revision of the degrees of freedom available to a system when we move to a physical description that includes more than just the positions and velocities of bodies---such as quantum theories\footnote{In quantum physics one can separately impose a Past Hypothesis and Statistical Postulate for the initial wave function or one can instead posit a particular density matrix at an early time \citep{chen2020}.} and, as we will see shortly, theories with fields.
 The choice of ``appropriate'' macrovariables is left unspecified.